 Quebec increased its minimum wage rate by 70 cents, and all other provinces hiked by between 10 cents and 30 cents.

-Even then living on a minimum wage salary before the hike was a slippery slope of trying to make ends meet.
+Even then, living on a minimum wage salary before the hike was a slippery slope of making ends meet.

 This is not the first time I’ve received an email from someone with grand visions of becoming rich while earning little money.